fetchai/docs-archived/docs/learn_the_concepts/peer_to_peer_systems.md

 ## Examples of Peer-to-Peer Systems

 One of the most popular uses of P2P systems is represented by file sharing networks which allow members to directly share files with each other.

+!!! example

-[Napster](https://www.napster.com/it) and [LimeWire](https://limewire.com/), are great examples of a P2P system.
-These were P2P music sharing networks backed by the idea that peers connected through the internet could find and download any song they wanted, from several other users.
+    [Napster](https://www.napster.com/it) and [LimeWire](https://limewire.com/) were P2P music sharing networks backed by the idea that peers connected through the internet could find and download any song they wanted, from several other users.

-Another example of P2P networking is given by some online gaming platforms which adopt a P2P structure for downloading games between users, such as [Blizzard Entertainment](https://www.blizzard.com/en-gb/) which distributed Diablo III, StarCraft II, and World of Warcraft using P2P.
+    There exist also online gaming platforms which adopt a P2P structure for downloading games between users, such as [Blizzard Entertainment](https://www.blizzard.com/en-gb/) which distributed Diablo III, StarCraft II, and World of Warcraft using P2P.

-A perhaps more successful use for P2P systems was developed in the crypto world thanks to **blockchains** and how these relate to P2P networks.
+A more successful use for P2P systems was developed in the crypto world thanks to **blockchains** and how these relate to P2P networks.
 Bitcoin, Ether and many other cryptocurrencies were developed following the P2P mechanism.

-??? info

-    When Bitcoin was created, Satoshi Nakamoto defined it as a _peer-to-peer electronic cash system_ built with the aim to create a P2P digital form of money without banks.
-In the context of P2P blockchains, these rely on a shared and reliable record of transactions provided by the underlying blockchain technology, which makes use of the strength of P2P networks.

 An additional example of P2P architecture is represented by **P2P crypto exchanges**, on which users can immediately buy or sell cryptos from/to other users directly.
 The majority of P2P exchanges let you send and receive cryptocurrencies without requesting identity verification, in contrast to centralized exchanges where you must complete KYC in order to fulfill an order.
 Also, unlike centralized exchanges, P2P-based exchanges do not have a single point of failure.
 In most cases, a user may sign up for the exchange without having to undergo identification verification.
 A password and an email address are all that are needed for registration.

+!!! example

-Examples of P2P-based crypto exchanges include [Paxful](https://paxful.com/) and [Binance P2P](https://p2p.binance.com/en/trade/all-payments/USDT?fiat=CNY).
+    P2P-based crypto exchanges include [Paxful](https://paxful.com/) and [Binance P2P](https://p2p.binance.com/en/trade/all-payments/USDT?fiat=CNY).